For this post I will start off with part one, mental issues and my disability.

 What about helping in terms of my disability?
 You may think that it's entirely a personal thing, and there isn't really anything you can do.
 Well, that's not entirely true.

 Remember that part where I said that I don't catch on to things easily?
 A way that you can always help is by being blunt.
-All.
-The.
-Time.
 I mean, sure...
 With close friends and people that I've known for a long time, I can pickup on some things easier, as is to be expected.
 Even then, be blunt and direct with me as often as possible.
 And, if you are just joking around, and I don't know that, just nicely explain that it was a joke.

 Print.
 One thing that I forgot to mention before is the fact that I can't read most handwriting.
 So all those fancy swirls and dips that are so common in most people's daily writing, I find it often harder to read than my own illegible scribbles.
+Some is okay, but printing is just easier.

 Patience.
 This is another big one.
-I am slow with a lot of things.
-Don't expect me to get it right on the first try, or with little instruction.
+As I am slow with a lot of things, don't expect me to always get it right on the first try, or with little instruction.
 Explain clearly what you want, and show me what to do multiple times, until I have told you that I understand.
 And, even then, come back to me at a later time and check up, just to make sure.
 If I make mistakes, don't get mad.
 Just calmly explain what I did wrong, and how to do it right, so I will hopefully know for future reference.
 And if I have to ask you again, try your best not to get annoyed.

 Remember that I am shy, and have anxiety as well, so if I don't warm up to you right away, am not the first one to talk, or am unsure what to say, I apologize.